whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/URLs/url-standard.md

 In a space-constrained display, URLs should be elided carefully to avoid misleading the user when making a security decision:

-- Browsers should ensure that at least the [registrable domain](https://url.spec.whatwg.org//#host-registrable-domain) can be shown when the URL is rendered (to avoid showing, e.g., `...examplecorp.com` when loading `https://not-really-examplecorp.com/`).
+- Browsers should ensure that at least the [registrable domain](https://url.spec.whatwg.org//#host-registrable-domain) can be shown when the URL is rendered (to avoid showing, e.g., `…examplecorp.com` when loading `https://not-really-examplecorp.com/`).

 - When the full [host](https://url.spec.whatwg.org//#concept-url-host) cannot be rendered, browsers should elide domain labels starting from the lowest-level domain label.
-For example, `examplecorp.com.evil.com` should be elided as `...com.evil.com`, not `examplecorp.com...`.
+For example, `examplecorp.com.evil.com` should be elided as `…com.evil.com`, not `examplecorp.com…`.
 (Note that bidirectional text means that the lowest-level domain label may not appear on the left.)

 #### 4.8.3.
-Internationalization and special characters[](https://url.spec.whatwg.org//#url-rendering-i18n)
+Internationalization and Special characters[](https://url.spec.whatwg.org//#url-rendering-i18n)

 Internationalized domain names (IDNs), special characters, and bidirectional text should be handled with care to prevent spoofing: